Burden of extremely high triglycerides

 An online, anonymous, quantitative survey of people with FCS from 10 countries (Australia, Canada, Germany, India, Netherlands, Portugal, Spain, Sweden, United Kingdom, and United States).
 Results were patient reported.

-Extremely high tryglycerides have systemic consequences
+Extremely high triglycerides have systemic consequences

 In addition to causing acute pancreatitis, FCS can impact the liver, spleen, heart, and eyes, and cause other systemic problems.